OctopusDeploy/blog/blog/2022-07/at-the-helm-jessica-ross/index.md

 We've always tried to make Octopus an easy-to-use deployment tool that handles the complexity our customers need.
 We want our users to feel confident Octopus can guide them through setting up and maintaining complex deployment scenarios with an intuitive product, so they can progress their business with the latest DevOps technologies.

-We'll continue doing this with exceptional designers focused on the quality of the UX and design experiences to help users to efficiently complete their tasks.
+We'll continue doing this with exceptional designers focused on the quality of the UX and design experiences to help users complete their tasks as efficiently as possible.

 Internally, design is really valuable and contributes to the success of the features and improvements that we ship to our customers.